trailbehind/DeepOSM/README.md

 ## Background on Data - NAIPs and OSM PBF

-For training data, DeepOSM cuts tiles out of [NAIP images](http://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/), which provide 1 meter per pixel resolution, and RGB+infrared data bands.
+For training data, DeepOSM cuts tiles out of [NAIP images](http://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/), which provide 1 meter per pixel resolution, with RGB+infrared data bands.

-For training labels, DeepOSM uses PBF extracts of OSM data, which contain features/ways in binary format.
+For training labels, DeepOSM uses PBF extracts of OSM data, which contain features/ways in binary format, which can be munged with Python.

 The [NAIPs come from a requester pays bucket on S3 set up by Mapbox](http://www.slideshare.net/AmazonWebServices/open-data-innovation-building-on-open-data-sets-for-innovative-applications), and the OSM extracts come [from geofabrik](http://download.geofabrik.de/).